 Most internships last one semester or run during summer break, so you’re only going to need a place to crash for three months.
 But the typical lease in NYC is one and sometimes two years.
 Subletting for the short-term can be a solution, but you want to steer clear of illegal listings.
 Some buildings, like many co-ops, have rules against subletting, although apartment owners will still try to sublet on the sly.
-If you’re considering an apartment sublet, be sure to ask whether an apartment owner or leaseholder is truly allowed to sublet, and ask to see documentation.
+If you’re considering an apartment sublet, be sure to ask whether an apartment owner or leaseholder is truly allowed to sublet, and ask to see the documentation.

-The magic of NYC is that you can travel everywhere easily, so sometimes living a bit further away will save you loads of money, while still traveling throughout the city with ease.
+The magic of NYC is that you can travel everywhere easily, so sometimes living a bit further away will save you loads of money.
+While still traveling throughout the city with ease.
 A great place to start your search is at some of the local universities and schools that often have rooms for rent within their residences.

 NYU is one of these schools offering apartment-style accommodations and dorm-style, for which you can pay anywhere from $350/week, giving you the flexibility you need if you are only staying for the summer months.
 It’s also handy that you don’t need to be a student at NYU to take advantage of these offers.
 You’ll have an RA and public safety to keep an eye on you, a meal plan or kitchen so you don’t have to live on Seamless, and a community of other interns and students just like you so you won’t be alone.
 You’ll also have the independence and fun perks of being a young pro in the city, but your parents probably won’t call you as often to make sure you’re surviving in New York.
 You can also check out The New School and The Fashion Institute Of Technology.
-These are great for meeting more young people also looking to start their career in NYC.
+These are great for meeting more young people also looking to start their careers in NYC.

 Upon moving to New York, you will want to balance your social and work life.
 Staying in proximity to your job can be convenient, but it isn’t necessary.
 Commuting to work will make you more familiar with the different metro lines and streets.
 Some great neighborhoods where you are more likely to find affordable temporary student housing in NYC are Washington Heights, Hamilton Heights, and Harlem.
 You may even want to consider living in one of the Brooklyn neighborhoods such as Williamsburg.